- KINGS COLLEGE LONDON

 The post holder is a member of the School’s professional services team, providing high quality technical support to the School and specific support to its education/ research activities.
 Working closely with their line manager(s) and lead academic, the post holder will:

-- Provide advanced technical expertise gained through experience and/or formal qualification, in a broad range of scientific/technical areas, and proficient use of complex procedures that require considerable skill or physical effort with a thorough understanding of the underlying technical/scientific theory and recent advances
+• Provide advanced technical expertise to the Centre for Gene Therapy and Regenerative Medicine, gained through experience and/or formal qualification, in a broad range of relevant scientific/technical areas with a thorough understanding of the underlying technical/scientific theory and recent advances

-- Liaise with service users to refine the service to align with changing priorities and needs, coordinating activities across a broad area
+• Liaise with facility users to refine the service to align with changing priorities and needs, coordinating activities across a broad area

-The post holder will report to Mrs Sarah Meredith, School Technical Manager and Professor Fiona Watt, Centre Director, and line manage/ supervise 1 member of staff.
+The post holder will report to Dr Lisa Sanderson, School Technical Manager and Professor Robin Ali, Centre Director, and line manage/ supervise 2 members of staff.

 The detail on tasks and responsibilities of the post will be provided in the job work plan, which will form the basis of the discussion during the post holder’s probationary review and subsequent PDR discussion